TheVaultdweller13/nes-matrix-screensaver/README.md

     There are two methods provided for compiling the code: using a batch script for Windows or a Makefile for Unix-based systems.

     **Windows:**
+    - Make sure to add CC65 to the path
     - Run the `compile.bat` script:

         ```sh